 Most of the people venturing into the restaurant are mostly foreigners and Uruguayans on a field trip, which prefer to have lunch surrounded by nature and under the shade of a vine.
 The idea is to spend time there, enjoying the garden with no hurry and the original meals.
 At night the patio is open and offers nice dinner tables under the summer stars.

 There is plenty of time in Pueblo Eden.
 Several signs are indicating the need to slow down and to take it easy.
 This quiet place invites visitors to visit the small town walking and discovering the beauty of an Uruguayan village with no hurry.
 Locals are also accommodating and willing to explain how to get by.

 Viña Edén is the new ecotourism attraction of Maldonado right before Pueblo Eden coming on Ruta 12 from Punta Del Este.
 The winery, which opened its doors to tourists in 2017, receives more and more visitors to eat or simply taste their fantastic wines.
 The winery continues adding services to complete its offer both for visitors and for the realization of events.

 The need to find a safe haven, and the search for a better quality of life, has led to a significant increase in land value never seen before in the region of Pueblo Eden.
 However, the land values are still below those from Argentina and Brazil.
 This explains the number of regional investors in the area of Pueblo Eden.

-The use of natural resources and strong investment in rural facilities will hopefully remain in years to come and Pueblo Eden will be a witness of this transformation.
-For information on Pueblo Eden Properties or Real Estate in Uruguay please contact us.
+The use of natural resources and substantial investment in rural facilities will hopefully remain in years to come, and Pueblo Eden will be a witness of this transformation.
+For information on Pueblo Eden Properties or Real Estate in Uruguay, please contact us.
 We currently have several interesting properties for sale in the Pueblo Eden Area.
 See link below